subbuk987/APP_Project/README.md

 <h1>Game Features</h1>
 Players can choose to start as either X or O.
 The game keeps track of scores for each player and ties.
-Players can choose to play again after the game is over.
+Players choose to play again after the game is over.
 <h2>Code Structure</h2>
 The code is structured into several functions that handle different aspects of the game: